norphel/odin-rps/README.md

 - basic string methods

 Update (04-10-2022)
-The game has now been updated to UI based concepts learned and implemented were:
+The game has now been updated to UI based.
+Concepts learned and implemented were:
 - DOM manipulation basics
 - Git branching and merging